-+ Ramanuja in the South.-A saint and teacher of marvellous love and mercy.
-He lived in the twelfth century. door-is it to be expected that these shall transform themselves at a stroke from pious rhapsodists into heroic bards, chanting of nationality?
+But how do we propose that Indian women shall grasp an idea of such vastness as this of Nationality?
+How are they to acquire the knowledge necessary to define it?
+And how are they to grow in clear and accurate mastery of essential facts?
+Is it to be expected that the conventional channels of their educationthe Homeric singers who chant the epics from door to door-is it to be expected that these shall transform themselves at a stroke from pious rhapsodists into heroic bards, chanting of nationality?
 No, it is clear enough that such a change could only befall them as result, not cause, of some great upheaval, from which the nation herself had emerged radiant, victorious, impressing herself upon the imaginations of her own children for ages to come.
-But the spring of such an upheaval, where is that to be found ?
+But the spring of such an upheaval, where is that to be found?

-In answer to such questions we can only assure ourselves that when the world is ripe for some epochal idea-as the Indian world is surely ripe to-day-that idea pours itself in from all sides upon the waiting consciousness.
-The very stones speak it, and the timbers out of the wall cry out and answer them; some immense struggle for the common good precipitates itself; idea and struggle act and react, each throwing the other into greater distinctness, till the goal to both is finally achieved.
+In answer to such questions we can only assure ourselves that when the world is ripe for some epochal idea-as the Indian world is surely ripe today-that idea pours itself in from all sides upon the waiting consciousness.
+The very stones speak it, and the timbers out of the wall cry out and answer them : some immense struggle for the common good precipitates itself; idea and struggle act and react, each throwing the other into greater distinctness, till the goal of both is finally achieved.

 This is the more true in these days of telegraphy and letter-writing, of a common language and cheap print.
 A process which in Asoka's India would have taken at least two hundred years, may now be accomplished in a single decade.
 And wherever a word of English goes, the national idea constitutes for itself the necessity of an apostolate.
-No one can say exactly how it will come to birth among the women-Some will catch it for themselves.
-Some will gather it from the men.
-Some are possessed of it already.
+No one can say exactly how it will come to birth among the women.
+Some will catch it for themselves.
+Some will gather it from the men Some are possessed of it already.
 But it is certain that woman, with her determinately synthetic interests, will refuse long to be baulked of her right to consider things as a whole.
 The interest of the mother is ever with the future.
 Woman will readily understand that a single generation of accomplished defeat is sufficient to divorce a whole race from its patrimony; and she will determine, and effectively determine, that the lot of her own sons shall be victory, and not surrender.